Kabali: Marketing

 The first look posters of Kabali was released on 16 September 2015, a day before the commencent of the film's shoot.
 It was also known that the poster was released along with the trailer of Kamal Haasan's Thoongaavanam (2015).
 The teaser of the film was released on 1 May 2016.
 The teaser broke records with maximum views of 10 million in 3 days, becoming the highest viewed Indian film teaser.

 After the airline AirAsia India became an official partner for Kabali, an Airbus A320 owned by the airline was wrapped with the film's title and an image of Rajinikanth depicted as Kabaleeshwaran.
 It was the first time a passenger jet had been wrapped for advertising an Indian film.
 The Indian financial company Muthoot FinCorp who is also an official partner of the film produced silver coins embossed with the image of actor as cast in the film.

 Home media

 The satellite rights of Kabali and Theri (another film produced by S. Thanu), were remained unsold as of March 2017, despite the digital rights being sold to Amazon Prime Video.
-It was rumoured that Jaya TV, bought the film's satellite rights in June 2016.
 On 27 September 2017, Sun TV announced that they have bought the rights of Theri and Kabali.
 The film's world television premiere took place on 15 January 2018, coinciding with Thai Pongal, one-and-half years after its release.
 While Star India bought the rights for the film's dubbed Hindi, Telugu and Malayalam versions.